elementous/content-randomizer/readme.txt

 = 1.2 =
 * Feature: Added categories for randomizer custom posts
-* Feature: Added slideshow (Owl carousel) widget and shortcode
+* Feature: Added slideshow (Owl carousel) widget and shortcode (As requested by Lance Jacobs)
 * Feature: Added video to the list of types
 * Feature: Now date range is not required when adding a randomizer post
 * Improved: Overall logic and structure
-* Fixed: Closing randomizer widget wrapper div
+* Fixed: Closing randomizer widget wrapper div (Reported by Lance Jacobs)

 = 1.1 =
 * WPML Support